- Editorial Board

 Authors should submit new and revised manuscripts online at:

 where they will be guided through a simple and secure procedure which will enable them to upload their papers, along with any supporting material, and also enter or update their personal details.
 Manuscripts are evaluated by the Review of Economic Studies on the understanding that they have been submitted solely to it and that they have not been previously published or previously accepted for publication in other scientific journals either in whole or in part.

 In order to guarantee a fair review process to all authors, the Review adopts strict guidelines to avoid professional conflicts of interests in the allocation of submissions to managing editors.
 In particular, the Review does not allow its managing editors to handle submissions by advisors, advisees, current colleagues at the same institution (regardless of department), coauthors (with a 10 year grace period), family members, or any other authors whose personal or professional ties to an editor may call into question the integrity of the review process.
-Managing editors are expected to disclose and discuss any assignment that might violate the Review’s conflict of interest guidelines, but retain the right to make allocation decisions as necessary on a case-by-case basis.
+Managing Editors are expected to disclose and discuss any assignment that might violate the Review’s conflict of interest guidelines, but retain the right to make allocation decisions as necessary on a case-by-case basis.
 In case of doubt, the current team of editors has adopted a strict interpretation of the policy and reassigned papers when there are the slightest concerns about a possible conflict of interest.
 These paper allocations cannot be appealed by submitting authors, nor will managing editors discuss the rationale for their decisions with authors.

 Submitting authors may make a suggestion for the editorial assignment.
 The editorial team tries to respect these suggestions as long as they are compatible with editorial workloads and expertise, but must void any suggestion that violates the Review’s conflict of interest rules.

 Authors of accepted papers that contain empirical work, numerical simulations, or experimental work must in principle make available to the journal any data, programs, and details for the computations necessary for replication.
 You are strongly advised to read the Data Availability Policy before you make a submission.